alisw/AliPhysics/PWGJE/doc/READMEjetfwIntroduction.txt

 Both of the base classes inherit from ``AliAnalysisTaskSE``, but additional functionality is implemented (such as automatic loading of data into containers for each event), so the user functions change slightly.
 Instead of implementing ``UserExec()``, the user should implement ``Run()`` and ``FillHistograms()``.

-For more information, look at the base classes, ``AliAnalysisTaskEmcal`` and ``AliAnalysisTaskEmcalJet``, as well as the sample task, ``AliAnalysisTaskEmcalJetSample``, and the spectra tasks ``AliAnalysisTaskEmcalJetQA`` (for cells, clusters, and tracks) and ``AliAnalysisTaskEmcalJetSpectraQA`` (for jets)
+For more information, look at the base classes, ``AliAnalysisTaskEmcal`` and ``AliAnalysisTaskEmcalJet``, as well as the sample task, ``AliAnalysisTaskEmcalJetSample``.

 ### Your Add Task

 The ``AddTask`` is used to setup your analysis task, allowing it to run.
 This code is interpreted through CINT (ie through ROOT), so it is best to avoid complicated code, as debugging can be rather difficult.

 Often, the ``AddTask`` is used to set properties such as the tracks or clusters.
 To handle this in a flexible manner, it is recommended to utilize the "usedefault" approach as demonstrated in many ``AddTask`` macros, such as ``AddTaskEmcalJet``.
 Doing so ensures that the proper collection of objects is loaded regardless of the type of file that is used.
-Alternatively, the containers can be setup in your ram macro or wagon.
-To see the most up to date names for these collections, see ``AddTaskEmcalJetSample.C``.
+Alternatively, the containers can be setup in your run macro or wagon.
+To see the most up to date names for these collections, see ``AddTaskEmcalJetSample``.

-For examples, see ``AddTaskEmcalJet.C``, ``AddTaskEmcalJetQA.C``, or ``AddTaskEmcalJetSpectraQA.C``.
+For examples, see ``AddTaskEmcalJetSample`` and ``AddTaskEmcalJet``

 ### Running Your task

 Once your have created your task, the next step is to run it.
 There are a few different options:

  - Attaching a wagon to the LEGO train.
 For more information, see the <a href="https://alimonitor.cern.ch/trains/">LEGO Trains</a> (requires a grid certificate) and the <a href="https://twiki.cern.ch/twiki/bin/viewauth/ALICE/AnalysisTrains">LEGO Train TWiki Page</a>.
  - Run via a Run Macro.
-For examples, see ``runEMCalJetSampleTask.C`` and ``runEMCalJetAnalysisNew.C``.
-Both run the primary tasks necessary for running an analysis, so simple modification of either of these should be sufficient to get started.
+For an example, see ``runEMCalJetSampleTask.C``.
+It runs the primary tasks necessary for running an analysis, so simple modification of it should be sufficient to get started.
+To try running it, ``runEMCalJetSampleTask.sh`` provides a slightly more use friendly interface.

     A Run Macro enables two modes of operation:
      - Run locally to test code